fullstaq-ruby/server-edition/README.md

    The Jemalloc and malloc_trim variants allow significant reduction in memory usage, and possibly also performance improvements.
 Learn more: [What is Jemalloc and how does it benefit me?](#what-is-jemalloc-and-how-does-it-benefit-me), [What is malloc_trim and how does it benefit me?](#what-is-malloc_trim-and-how-does-it-benefit-me)

- * Fullstaq Ruby also provides Debian, RHEL and CentOS packages.
+ * Fullstaq Ruby also provides Debian, Enterprise Linux packages.

  * Fullstaq Ruby has much better support for managing multiple Ruby versions, thanks to the Rbenv integration.